dbu9/sciencechronicle.org/content/en/news/developing-bioengineered-organs-on-chips-for-personalized-drug-testing-and-disease-modeling/index.md

 description: "Researchers from the University of Melbourne have successfully developed a technique to create miniature organs-on-chips that mimic the functions of real human organs.
 This innovation can help in the testing of new drugs and treatments, as well as in understanding the mechanisms of different diseases."
 date: 2023-05-19T10:21:06.346Z
 draft: false
-tags: [bioengineering,medicine,pharmaceuticals]
+tags: [gene crispr technology, crispr 101, single guide rna crispr, genome modification by crispr cas9, cas9 technology, gene knockout with crispr, emulate organ on chip, human organs on chips, organ on a chip microfluidics, organ in chip, organ chips and animal testing]
 thumbnail: "/news/developing-bioengineered-organs-on-chips-for-personalized-drug-testing-and-disease-modeling/thumb.png"
 ---

-"Developing bioengineered organs-on-chips for personalized drug testing and disease modeling" is a breakthrough discovery that will revolutionize the medical and pharmaceutical industries.
+Developing bioengineered organs-on-chips for personalized drug testing and disease modeling is a breakthrough discovery that will revolutionize the medical and pharmaceutical industries.
 Researchers from the University of Melbourne have successfully developed a technique to create miniature organs-on-chips that mimic the functions of real human organs.
 This innovation can help in the testing of new drugs and treatments, as well as in understanding the mechanisms of different diseases.

 The organs-on-chips technology involves creating tiny, engineered devices that replicate the structure and function of human organs on a microscale.
 These chips are usually made of clear polymer and consist of channels and chambers that mimic the complex 3D structure of the original organ.
 The channels are lined with human cells and are designed to simulate the physiological conditions of the specific organ.
 By using microfluidics technology, researchers can precisely control the flow of fluids and nutrients to these chips, which enables them to carry out experiments that would not be feasible in the human body.